musstafa08-bug/musstafa08-bug/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a Data Science intern at <a href="https://www.zaubacorp.com/company/TECHNOCOLABS-SOFTWARE-PRIVATE-LIMITED/U72900MP2020PTC052601" target="_blank">
+- 🔭 I’m currently working as a
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...